20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 5-16 | Trip length: 7-10 days | Budget: $6,000-$9,000

 Maui is a splurge, no question.
-But for families with kids old enough to snorkel (ages 5+), it delivers experiences that no mainland beach can match.
+For families with kids old enough to snorkel (ages 5+), it delivers experiences no mainland beach can match.
 Sea turtles swimming alongside your child at Kapalua Bay.
-Humpback whales breaching 50 feet from the boat (December-April).
-The Haleakala sunrise at 10,000 feet, which makes every kid suddenly understand why people travel.
+Humpback whales breaching 50 feet from the boat (December–April).
+The Haleakala sunrise at 10,000 feet that makes every kid understand why people travel.

-The kid-engagement factor on Maui is off the charts because the activities are genuinely different from everyday life.
-Snorkeling at Molokini Crater, watching sugar cane fields blur past on the road to Hana, and eating shave ice at Ululani's — these are the memories that define a childhood.
+The kid-engagement factor on Maui is off the charts because the activities are different from everyday life.
+Snorkeling at Molokini Crater.
+Sugar-cane fields blurring past on the road to Hana.
+Shave ice at Ululani's.
 The costs are real ($6,000+ for a week), but families who go typically call it the best trip they ever took.

 Our Maui family guide breaks down costs, best beaches for kids, and a 7-day itinerary.